Shohan29531/unlearn-llm-peft-synthetic/README.md

 # Unlearn LLM with PEFT and Synthetic Data

 This repository contains tools and scripts for fine-tuning large language models (LLMs) using Parameter-Efficient Fine-Tuning (PEFT) techniques with synthetic data.
+The repo fine-tunes Mistral-7B-v0.1 and generates synthetic samples using Llama-3.3-70B-Instruct model.

 ## Prerequisites